florianstijven/ma-surrogate-index/data/README.md

 the neutralizing titer to the circulating strains.
 The matched titer is `pseudoneutid50_adjusted`.
 * `pseudoneutid50_adjusted`.
 This is the adjusted neutralizing titer.
 See manuscript for details on how this is computed.

+# Others

+The `VariantNeutralizationScores.docx` file contains details about the GMT estimates that were used for adjusting neutralization titers against the circulating variants.